 The Visual Studio Code extension for Kubernetes helps you develop and deploy applications to AKS.
 The extension provides the following features:

 Intellisense for Kubernetes resources, Helm charts, and templates.

-Browse, deploy, and edit capabilities for Kubernetes resources from within VS Code.
+The ability to browse, deploy, and edit capabilities for Kubernetes resources from within VS Code.

-An intellisense check for resource requests or limits being set in the pod specifications:
+Intellisense checks for resource requests or limits being set in the pod specifications:

 This article focused on how to run your cluster and workloads from a cluster operator perspective.
 For information about administrative best practices, see Cluster operator best practices for isolation and resource management in Azure Kubernetes Service (AKS).

 To implement some of these best practices, see Develop with Bridge to Kubernetes.